 The place most Europeans go skiing is so much more than some mountains to slide on.
-When people think of Bansko, they say “Oh, that ski resort in Bulgaria… I heard about it.”
+When people think of Bansko, they say, “Oh, that ski resort in Bulgaria… I heard about it.”
 But there is so much more to this magical place.
-Read my honest opinion on why you should visit Bansko in summer, too.
+Here’s my honest opinion on why you should visit Bansko in the summer.

-Yes, that was me a few months ago.
+Yes, that was me in 2018.
 Looking back, I declare myself an ignorant traveller.
 Bansko, the hidden summer jewel from the Pirin Mountains, has lakes and rivers to explore, breathtaking landscapes for mountain enthusiasts, thermal baths, culture and traditions to discover.

 Visit Bansko in summer to enjoy the nature, the history and the welcoming serenity of the town

-History plays a big role in the community, and there are quite a few houses to visit and learn about, while you are dropping by.
-There is no other time to do so, then on a sunny afternoon.
+History plays a big role in the community, and there are quite a few houses to visit and learn about while you are dropping by.
+There is no other time to do so than on a sunny afternoon.

-They are also orthodox.
-Long story short, orthodox people have some traditional vegan dishes, because the religion asks for this.
+The good part is that Bulgaria is an Orthodox country.
+Long story short, Orthodox countries have some traditional vegan dishes because the religion asks for this.
 They have some fasting periods when they are not allowed to eat animal products, especially before the most important religious celebrations, Christmas and Easter.

-It’s called “post”, I found it’s the same in all orthodox country.
+It’s called “post” I found it’s the same in all Orthodox country.
 While not many people know what vegan means, they all know the word “post” and will understand that you don’t want any animal products.
 But you can expect all sorts of vegetable dishes and bread with different spreads.
-Not many vegan deserts, except fruits.
+Not many vegan desserts, except fruits.

 What not to miss in Bansko if you’re a vegan

-But what makes Bansko an all-year attraction is more than its apparent beauty.
+What makes Bansko an all-year attraction is more than its apparent beauty

 And for some reason, being there made me feel safe.
 I sometimes feel like I’m drowning in the humming city.
 I need to know there are places like this one, where I can escape before I completely lose my mind.